ashwamedh-street/EncodeForge/.github/CONTRIBUTING.md

 3. **Update documentation** if you're changing functionality
 4. **Follow the existing code structure** and patterns
 5. **Keep commits focused** - one logical change per commit
+6. **For Java changes**: Update JavaDoc comments for public methods
+7. **For Python changes**: Add docstrings for functions and classes
+8. **For UI changes**: Test on different screen resolutions and themes
+9. **For backend changes**: Test with various file formats and codecs

 ## Commit Messages